Art, Studio (BA)

 The Department of Art offers diverse opportunities for creative development and expression, provides instruction in the skills necessary for artistic creation, and guides students to an understanding of contemporary issues in the visual arts in an academically challenging environment.
 The department is committed to excellence in all programs and strives to combine curricular flexibility and a rigorous mix of experiences with opportunities for serious, focused study in art and design.
 The department benefits from the Museum of Fine Arts (MOFA) for student and faculty exhibitions.
 Additionally, the department serves as a resource to the rest of the University, providing exhibitions, visiting artist lectures, and foundation courses for related programs.

 Course selection encompasses history, theory, and practice.
-Studies may include ceramics, electronic media, design, drawing, installation, painting, photography, printmaking, and sculpture.
-Depending upon personal development, students may choose to work in a variety of media or in the case of BFA to concentrate in an area of interest.
+Studies may include ceramics, digital media, design, drawing, painting, photography, printmaking, and sculpture.
+Depending upon personal development, students may choose to work in a variety of media or concentrate in an area of interest.
 Each degree program mandates specific entry requirements, a certain sequence of courses, and graduation requirements.
+Students should refer to Studio Art’s Focus Area Templates, located on the art.fsu.edu website, for recommendations on course selections.

 All of the following courses, except the ARH courses must be completed with a C or higher.
 These courses may also be used to meet General Education and major course requirements.